Theories on the Causes of Idiopathic Head Tremors

 5. Environmental Factors and Toxins

 Exposure to environmental toxins, such as pesticides, heavy metals, or chemicals, could potentially lead to head tremors.
-Dogs that come into contact with these substances might experience neurological symptoms as their bodies attempt to detoxify.
-This theory is not only particularly relevant for dogs that live in areas with high levels of environmental pollutants but also important in connection with so-called ‘forever chemicals’ that can be found in, for example, everyday cleaning products.
-While most conventionally trained veterinarians, including neurologists, will remark that tremors caused by toxins will likely not be isolated to the head, there is no definite scientific evidence that idiopathic head tremors are unaffected or worsened by any of these agents.
-As our integrative vet has remarked, in her experience, chemicals found in, for example, dewormers can affect the severity and frequency of idiopathic head tremors.
-Thus, while they may or may not be causal factors, they at least may contribute to the condition.
+Dogs that come into contact with these substances might experience neurological symptoms as their bodies attempt to detoxify, as a body does naturally (note: we are not fond of the holistic detox craze).
+This theory is not only particularly relevant for dogs that live in areas with high levels of environmental pollutants but also important in connection with so-called ‘forever chemicals’, also known as PFAS, that are not a fringe idea and can be found in, for example, everyday cleaning products.
+While most conventionally trained veterinarians, including neurologists, will, in our opinion, correctly remark that tremors caused by toxins will likely not be isolated to the head, there is no definite scientific evidence that idiopathic head tremors are unaffected or worsened by any of these agents.
+As our integrative vet has stated, in her experience, chemicals found in, for example, dewormers can affect the severity and frequency of idiopathic head tremors.
+Thus, while they may or may not be causal factors, they, at least, may have the potential to contribute to the condition.

 6. Stress and Anxiety